Carlo Pinsoglio: Juventus debut

 On 19 May 2018, in the last match of the season, Pinsoglio made his Serie A and Juventus debut, coming on in the 64th minute of an eventual 2–1 home win against Hellas Verona to replace the club's starting goalkeeper, Gianluigi Buffon; Pinsoglio was beaten by Alessio Cerci in the 76th minute.
 The club celebrated winning the league title and a domestic double after the match.

 On 27 September 2018, Pinsoglio signed a two-year contract extension with Juventus, which would keep him at the club until June 2020.

 On 1 August 2020, he featured as a substitute for Wojciech Szczęsny in Juventus's 3–1 defeat to Roma in Serie A, with his club already confirmed as league champions.

 In June 2021, Pinsoglio signed a new deal with Juventus, keeping him at the club until 2023.
 It has been noted that a big part of his renewal is due to his positive influence in the dressing room.
+In May 2023, Juventus extended Pinsoglio's contract again, this time, until the end of the 2024–25 season.